awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-vpc.md

 To route your WorkSpaces to your VPC's subnets, make sure to select your VPC and subnets during the process of setting up your WorkSpaces directory\.

-To set up your WorkSpaces directory, see [Launch a Virtual Desktop Using Amazon WorkSpaces](launch-workspaces-tutorials.md), and select the tutorial for the type of directory you'd like to use \(AWS Managed Microsoft AD, Simple AD, AD Connector, or a trust relationship between your AWS Managed Microsoft AD directory and your on\-premises domain\)\.
+To set up your WorkSpaces directory, see [Launch a Virtual Desktop Using Workspaces](launch-workspaces-tutorials.md), and select the tutorial for the type of directory you'd like to use \(AWS Managed Microsoft AD, Simple AD, AD Connector, or a trust relationship between your AWS Managed Microsoft AD directory and your on\-premises domain\)\.

 ## Configure a VPC with Public Subnets<a name="configure-vpc-public-subnets"></a>